Installation and Upgrade Clean Install Windows 11

 It is required to have an Internet connection if you want to set up a Microsoft account, or work or school account.

-Whether you have an Internet connection or not, you will still be able to set up a local account (if wanted) when you get to step 21.
+If you do not have an Internet connection, you will only be able to set up a local account instead of a Microsoft account during Windows Setup.

-17 Type a name you want for the PC, and click/tap on Next. (see screenshot below)
+18 If installing a Windows 11 Home or Pro edition, type a name you want for the PC, and click/tap on Next. (see screenshots below)

 You can always rename the PC at anytime if needed.